radia78/radia78.github.io/README.md

 ## Projects
 ### [Transformer 2](https://github.com/radia78/Transformer2/blob/main/README.md)
 Updated the original Transformer architecture to integrate recent SOTA methods from the last few years.
-The aim of the project is to observe what the recent SOTA methods have to offer in improving the original Transformers at Machine Translation Tasks.
-The model was created using the **PyTorch** framework, the dataset and tokenizer was built using the **HuggingFace** API, and the model was trained on a compute engine from Google Cloud.
+The model outperformed the original architecture on German to Enlgish machine translation by achieving a BLEU score of 28.1.
+The score is relatively close with the larger model's score of 28.4 but achieves it with 150 million less parameters.
+The model was created using the **PyTorch** framework, the dataset and tokenizer was built using the **HuggingFace** API, and the model was trained on a compute engine from Google Cloud for 3.4 days.

 ### [Open Source Muse - Ongoing](https://github.com/anishganti/muse)
 With the RoundTable ML group, we are implementing Google's Muse model, one of the few transformers based Text-to-Image generators.
 Google reported that the speed of creating images based on prompts is one of the fastest at the moment.
 Unfortunately Google did not release their code, so our aim is to recreate Google's model and make it publicly available.
 We differ from most implementations through our multi-axis self-attention mechanism, reducing the computation time for the specific block from $O(n^2)$ to $O(\sqrt{n})$.